oppia/oppia-web-developer-docs/Google-Summer-of-Code-2024.md

 - Ability to write code in TypeScript/Angular with unit tests.
 - Ability to write Beam jobs with tests.
 (This [wiki page](https://github.com/oppia/oppia/wiki/Apache-Beam-Jobs) explains how to write Apache Beam jobs.
 You can try some issues from [this list](https://docs.google.com/document/d/1egQNvBXlgRNhSXdscUZlYOTgd48MXO9a5cPW2rVFL0Y/edit) to get experience.)
 - Effective communication using debugging docs.
+- Ability to write and/or fix flakes in e2e/acceptance tests.

 **Suggested Milestones:**
 - **Milestone 1**: The full translation caching system backend is implemented and used for auto-suggesting translations for strings that have been previously accepted.
 The contributor dashboard UI displays these suggestions to translation submitters and explains why they are being suggested.
 When a translation is accepted by a reviewer, its 'approved' entry in the datastore model is updated.
 If availability of translations meets the existing criteria for displaying a translated language in the exploration player, the exploration player UI displays these translations to learners, along with an indicator that the translation has not been reviewed yet (see [these mocks](https://github.com/oppia/design-team/issues/95)).